 Finally, we come to question number 3.
 You can probably figure this one out… be sure your home combustion is as clean as possible.

 You can start by not burning candles, or at least burning fewer of them.
-Still, if you can’t live without that wonderful candle-lit, and scented ambiance, take a pair of scissors and cut the wicks down to as short as one-eighth inch above the wax.
+Still, if you can’t live without that wonderful candle-lit, and scented ambiance, take a pair of scissors and cut the wicks down to as short as a one-eighth inch above the wax.
 That will limit the amount of combustible material being burnt inefficiently.
 Check your fireplace to be sure the pilot light is not coming in contact with the gas logs.
 As part of regular home maintenance, you should have your furnace checked periodically to ensure that it, too, is burning its fuel efficiently.
 Remember, the bluer the flame, the cleaner the combustion.

 There we go… another home maintenance mystery solved!
 We hope we haven’t added too much extra work to your lengthy home TO-DO list.
 But it’s all a labor of love anyway, right?